garysheppardjr/geodev-dc-labs/README.md

 # GeoDev D.C.
 Labs

-Lab exercises for Esri GeoDev events held in the Washington, D.C., area.
+These lab exercises were developed for Esri GeoDev events held in the Washington, D.C., area.
+They are available for anyone who wants to get to know ArcGIS Runtime using step-by-step tutorial-style exercises in a variety of development platforms.

+Do you want to go step by step?
+[Go to the exercises.](runtime-workshop/exercises/README.md)

+Do you want to cut to the chase and see the code?
+[Go to the solutions.](runtime-workshop/solutions)

 ## Licensing

-Copyright 2016-2018 Esri
+Copyright 2016-2019 Esri

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at